kuzudb/kuzudb.github.io/docs/blog/factorization.md

     that do *sideways information passing* to avoid scans of entire files.

-This is a quite technical blog post and will appeal more to people who are interested in internals of DBMSs.
+This is a quite technical and long blog post and will appeal more to people who are interested in internals of DBMSs.
 It's about a technique that's quite dear to my heart called factorization, which is a very simple data compression technique.
 Probably all